 Mr John Perrott – Head of Supply Chain

-Mr Jay Jian Yang – VP of Engineering
+Mr Jay Jian Yang – President of R&D Centre and Group VP of Engineering